 Dual Citizenship in Turkey

 Turkey recognizes and permits dual and multiple citizenships, regardless of your current nationality.
 You are not required to relinquish your original passport or citizenship from your country of origin.
 This flexibility allows new Turkish passport holders to maintain ties to their native countries while also benefiting from establishing a permanent connection with Turkey.
-Bear in mind that dual citizenship is contingent on your home country also permitting dual citizenship.
+Bear in mind that dual citizenship is contingent on whether your home country is one of the countries that allows dual citizenship.

 Turkish Passport Renewal

-A Turkey Passport remains valid for 10 years.
-For individuals below 18 years, the validity is reduced to 5 years.
-The process of issuing and renewing passports in Turkey falls under the jurisdiction of the General Directorate of Civil Registration and Citizenship, a division of the Ministry of Interior.
+A Turkey Passport remains valid for between six months to ten years, depending on the option selected for the application.
+The process of issuing and renewing passports in Turkey falls under the jurisdiction of the General Directorate of Civil Registration and Citizenship, a division of the Turkish Ministry of Interior.
 Services related to these tasks are carried out at local “Nüfus Müdürlüğü” (Population Directorate) offices situated in various districts and cities.

 Individuals seeking passport issuance or renewal must visit these offices, where they are required to submit their applications and necessary documents.
 For the most current information and specific guidelines, visiting local Population Directorate offices or consulting official government sources is recommended.